A Surprisingly Simple, 13-Minute Plan to Start Paying off a Bunch of Debt

 If you want some more ideas on how to set up a passive stream of money — big or small — read this guide.

 It’s 13 minutes later and look at you!
 You’ve laid out a solid plan to tackling your debt!

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 When it comes to finances, she’s a professional procrastinator.